Welcome to the Waterfront Gallery at the University of Suffolk in Ipswich, an innovative and exciting contemporary exhibition space.

 Admission to the Waterfront Gallery is free and all are welcome, students, staff and members of the public alike.
-The Gallery is currently open from Monday to Sunday.
 For more information on our programme please visit the Forthcoming exhibitions.

 The Waterfront Gallery is home to the 'East Contemporary Art: A Collection of 21st Century Practice which is housed at the university.
 The collection is the initiative of Robert Priseman and Simon Carter who set out to create a new contemporary art collection, distinct from the historic collections yet complementary to them.
 The university is proud to house this permanent collection that captures the diversity of practice in the region and re-affirms the importance of artists work to our creative journey.
 It signals the development of the relationships between artists and university academic staff and students and will impact on wider community engagement.
 It also has the potential to open discussion on practice and process, and provides a platform for wider arts debates.
 For more information about the collection please visit the East Contemporary Art webpages.

 5 July – 3 August 2018